teohxuen/website/content/report/final_report.md

 ### 4.1 Backward Compatibility

-As outlined in Section 2.1, AUV4.5 has the same mechanical structure as AUV4.1.
+As outlined in [Section 2.1](#21-introduction), AUV4.5 has the same mechanical structure as AUV4.1.
 As such, the new PMB must remain mechanically and electrically compatible with the AUV4.1 battery hull.
-This backward compatibility ensures minimal modficiation to the existing support infrastructure when using the new PMB.
-Futhermore, designing to meet AUV4.1's specifications would also ensures forward compatibility with AUV5.0.
+This backward compatibility ensures minimal modification to the existing support infrastructure when using the new PMB.
+Furthermore, designing to meet AUV4.1's specifications would also ensures forward compatibility with AUV5.0.
 This approach enables cross-platform use of the same PMB, reducing the need for custom variants and lowering the manufacturing cost by leveraging economies of scale.

 To maintain backwards compatibility, the following constraints were identified.